-Other income (expense), net consists primarily of the change in fair value and settlement of derivative contracts and the amortized issuance costs from the liability related to the future sale of royalties to BBA in 2019.
+Other income (expense), net consists primarily of the change in fair value and settlement of derivative contracts, tax expense and the amortized issuance costs from the liability related to the future sale of royalties to Baker Bros.
+Advisors, LP in 2019.